drduh/Debian-Privacy-Server-Guide/README.md

 `` `-1 ``, `` `-2 ``, `` `-3 `` switch to windows 1, 2, 3, etc.

-`` `-d `` will disconnect from Tmux so you can save the session and log out.
+`` `-d `` will disconnect from tmux, saving the existing session.

 When you reconnect to the instance, type `tmux attach -t <session name>` (or `tmux a` for short) to select a session to "attach" to (default name is "0"; use `` `-$ `` to rename).

-**Note** If you're using the st terminal and receive the error `open terminal failed: missing or unsuitable terminal: st-256color`, copy the file `st.info` from the st build directory to the instance and run `tic st.info`.
+**Note** If you're using the st terminal and receive the error `open terminal failed: missing or unsuitable terminal: st-256color`, copy the file [`st.info`](https://git.suckless.org/st/file/st.info.html) from the st directory to the instance and run `tic st.info`.

 ### Zsh